 Start with the most important wall at the side of the most important light source or window.
-It is important that the first strip hangs perfectly straight.
+It is important the the first strip hangs perfectly straight.
 It is best to draw a vertical line with a pencil using a plumb line or spirit level.

 Hang the plumb line about 50 cm from a corner, door or window.
 Paper walls with windows last of all, so that you can use any shorter strips that you may have left over.